Triweb/triweb/README.md

 The official **triweb.js** library and developer documentation for the [triweb platform](https://triweb.com).

-It may be used by Triweb App (TWA) developers to enhance the functionality of their apps :muscle:
+To be used by [Triweb App (TWA)](https://triweb.com/concepts/triweb-app) developers to enhance the functionality of their apps :muscle:

 ## Status